 Listen to a Complimentary Concert

-That being said, we anticipate that you’ll still be able to tap your toes to some live jazz at Scat Cat’s Club at Disney’s Port Orleans – French Quarter, and hopefully at other Disney resort lounges, in the future.
-Additionally, though a cover charge is often required on busy nights, you can often get in to Jellyrolls on Disney’s BoardWalk without a fee on slower evenings.
+Meanwhile, over at some of the hotels, you can tap your toes to some live jazz at Scat Cat’s Club at Disney’s Port Orleans – French Quarter, enjoy some family-friendly fun with Yehaa Bob at River Roost Lounge at Disney’s Port Orleans Resort – Riverside, or unwind to some relaxing piano music in the lobby of Disney’s Grand Floridian Resort.
+Additionally, though a cover charge is often required on busy nights, you can often get into Jellyrolls on Disney’s BoardWalk without a fee on slower evenings.

 Star in Your Own Personal Photo Shoot

 Are you always looking for the ideal backdrop for your next social media photo?
-Then Disney World is your stage.
+Then the Walt Disney World Resort is your stage.
 There’s no denying that The Place Where Dreams Come True is more than just a little bit Instagrammable, but don’t let Magic Kingdom’s purple wall have all the fun!
-Disney resorts have just as much eye candy design and immersive details as the rest of Disney World, making them the perfect setting for your next vacation photo.
+Disney World resorts have just as much eye candy design and immersive details as the rest of Walt Disney World, making them the perfect setting for your next vacation photo.